itnilesh/go-rest-api/README.md

 ### Objective

-Create sample tutorial for beginges who want to write rest based micro-services in Go.
+Create sample tutorial for beginners,  who want to write rest based micro-services in Go.

 ### How to run ?